-On average, nearly one million people are injured in weather-related crashes on roadways every year and almost 6,000 are killed.
+On average, nearly half a million people are injured in weather-related crashes on roadways every year and almost 6,000 are killed.

 Bad weather causes the rate of traffic collisions to dramatically increase because drivers fail to adjust their driving habits with the changing weather conditions.